lukejacksonn/Lorem/README.md

 If you are trying to model dynamic content on the other hand (say a list of user comments with undefined lengths).. then this system soon becomes very expensive to maintain and doesn't gives an accurate representation of what you are trying to model anyway.
 Loremjs is a javascript solution developed to solve this problem..

-Basic Usage
+USAGE
 --------

-Using loremjs you can model a div containing a paragraph of lorem ipsum filler text fifty words long like so..
+Using loremjs you can model a div containing a paragraph of filler text fifty words long like so..

 ```html
 <div>